alidehkhodaei/data-structures-and-algorithms/README.md

 This repository contains the Kotlin solutions with unit tests for Data Structures and Algorithms.
 This 450 coding questions provided by <a href='https://github.com/loveBabbar' >Love Babbar</a>.

-If there is any issue, please open an issue.
+❌ If you notice any mistakes in the questions or solutions, please open an issue and note that the existing solutions may not be the best ones.
+Therefore, feel free to suggest better solutions with your contribution.

 ## Introduction
 ✅ Data structures and algorithms are two essential concepts in computer science and programming.